HelpHafiz/HelpHafiz/README.md

 ### Assalam-o-Alaikum (السلام عليكم) Brother/Sisters,

 **HelpHafiz** is a non-profit platform for a Muslim community across the globe specially for Hafiz brothers and sisters.
-Our first tool under HelpHafiz will be **mutashabihat (متشابه)** which find and show the similar words which sometimes become ambiguous for Hafiz.
+Our first tool under HelpHafiz will be **mutashabihat (متشابه)** which find and show the similar words which sometimes become difficult for Hafiz to remember.

 <!--
 **HelpHafiz/HelpHafiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.